 Duo - Frequently Asked Questions (FAQ)

-This article contains important information about DUO.
+This article contains important information and frequently asked questions about DUO.

 What is multi-factor authentication (MFA) or 2-step authentication?